VIC HIGH ROWER, HONOUR STUDENT, NEEDS YOUR HELP

 BELOVED FORMER VIC HIGH VICE-PRINCIPAL PASSES ON

-Returning to the school from which he graduated and was valedictorian in 1943, Mr. Reid began teaching English at Vic High in 1957 and taught until 1963 and then became vice-principal at Central Middle School before returning to Vic High in 1967 as vice-principal under Principal Duncan Lorimer.
-In 1977, he left Vic High to become vice-principal at Mt Douglas High School.
+Reg Reid spent 16 years of a 37-year career in education at Victoria High School.
+Returning to the school from which he graduated and was class valedictorian in 1943, Mr. Reid began teaching English at Vic High in 1957 and taught until 1963 before he became vice-principal at Central Middle School.
+He returned to Vic High in 1967 as vice-principal under Principal Duncan Lorimer.
+In 1977, he left Vic High when he was assigned to be vice-principal at Mt Douglas High School.

-He met his wife, Iris Chapman McIvor at Vic High and they were married for seven decades.
+Mr. Reid met his wife, Iris Chapman McIvor, at Vic High and they were married for seven decades.
 She graduated from the Vic High in 1941.

 Mr. Reid remained connected to the school, joining the board of director of the Victoria High School Alumni Association.
 He was later made an “honorary director” of the group.